ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/Typescript/readme.md

 #### Updating yarn version

 Since your yarn version is checked in into your Github repository it will be consistent across all contributors.
-But that also means you need to update it manually every now and then to stay
+But that also means you need to update it manually every now and then to stay up-to-date.

 #### Checksum mismatch